Ashmit-Tyagi/devops-ete/README.md

 # University-Chatbot DevOps End to End

+## A Campus Virtual Assistant designed to help students get instant answers to common university-related queries such as admissions, fees, hostels, placements, scholarships, courses, and campus life.
+## The system follows a microservice architecture, where each service runs independently inside Docker containers and communicates via APIs.

-## The base application for this project was forked from University-Chatbot by Shruti.
+### The base application for this project was forked from University-Chatbot by Shruti.
 The original repository provided the core chatbot implementation.

-## This project extends it by implementing a complete DevOps lifecycle, including:
+### This project extends it by implementing a complete DevOps lifecycle, including:

      Docker-based containerization
      Kubernetes deployment (local environment)